plotJ/todo-app/README.md

 ## Credits

-This app was built by [your name or username].
+This app was built by Josh Plotkin